-- the capacity of the proposed consortium to achieve the objectives of consolidation in terms of academic rationale, scale, the degree of integration through alliances and membership of clusters and the extent to which workplace practices have been developed to bring them into line with those of a modern university; and - the existing position of the proposed consortium in relation to each of the TU designation criteria as set out in the Process and Criteria document, and its capacity, based on its developmental trajectory, to meet these criteria within a reasonable timeframe.
+the capacity of the proposed consortium to achieve the objectives of consolidation in terms of academic rationale, scale, the degree of integration through alliances and membership of clusters and the extent to which workplace practices have been developed to bring them into line with those of a modern university; and the existing position of the proposed consortium in relation to each of the TU designation criteria as set out in the Process and Criteria document, and its capacity, based on its developmental trajectory, to meet these criteria within a reasonable timeframe.

+Expert Panel Report to HEA on Munster Technological University Application

-- 5. Panel members received the Stage 2 application for the proposal in mid-July, together with other material including the HEA document 'Process and criteria for designation of a technological university'.
-We studied them carefully, had individual telephone briefings on context and process from HEA in early August, followed by a further teleconference involving all the panel plus HEA colleagues on 21 August, and assembled in Dublin for September 1-4. - 6.
-We received further very helpful contextual briefings from the HEA (see annex) and Quality and Qualifications Ireland (QQI) (see annex) on 1 September, and had a discussion with senior officials from the Department of Education and Skills.
-We are very grateful to those who provided these briefings, and also to the HEA staff who supported the panel's work so ably and efficiently. - 7.
-On 2 September, the Panel met representatives from the proposers (see annex) from 9.00am 12 noon. - 8.
-We are very grateful for these extremely helpful presentations, followed by detailed discussion, which greatly assisted us in clarifying our understanding of the proposals, and of progress made since the application was submitted earlier in the year. - 9.
-The Panel then deliberated on 3 and 4 September, agreed our conclusions and advice, and subsequently finalised this report via email.
+5. Panel members received the Stage 2 application for the proposal in mid-July, together with other material including the HEA document Process and criteria for designation of a technological university?
+We studied them carefully, had individual telephone briefings on context and process from HEA in early August, followed by a further teleconference involving all the panel plus HEA colleagues on 21 August, and assembled in Dublin for September 1 - 4.

+6. We received further very helpful contextual briefings from the HEA (see annex) and Quality and Qualifications Ireland (QQI) (see annex) on 1 September, and had a discussion with senior officials from the Department of Education and Skills.
+We are very grateful to those who provided these briefings, and also to the HEA staff who supported the panel's work so ably and efficiently.

+7. On 2 September, the Panel met representatives from the proposers (see annex).
+The meeting took place from 1.30pm to 4.30pm.

+8. We are very grateful for these extremely helpful presentations, followed by detailed discussion, which greatly assisted us in clarifying our understanding of the proposals, and of progress made since the application was submitted earlier in the year.

+9. The Panel then deliberated on 3 and 4 September, agreed our conclusions and advice, and subsequently finalised this report via email.